-As they do for other loan applications, lenders will be looking at your ability to repay your loan, as well as proof of stable employment.
+As with other loan applications, lenders will be looking at your ability to repay your loan, as well as proof of stable employment.
 A U.S. credit history of two to six years is generally recommended for a personal loan.
-However, even if you don't have a traditional credit history in the United States, you can provide alternative information—such as payment history on rentals and utilities or credit history from a credit reporting agency in your home country.
+However, even if you don't have a traditional credit history in the U.S., you can provide alternative information — such as payment history on rentals and utilities or credit history from a credit reporting agency in your home country.

 Some banks may refuse to approve personal loans for non-U.S. citizens.
 As with many lending decisions, it comes down to the bank's perceived risk of receiving all payments due on a loan.
 Non-U.S. citizens may not be able to stay in the country or may decide to leave before the loan is repaid in full, and the bank may not be able to recover the remaining balance owed on the loan.

-Pull information for at least three accounts where you've made on-time payments for at least two year—such as rent, utility bills, insurance or tuition payments.
-Having a cosigner that's a U.S. citizen with good credit will increase your odds of approval.
+Pull information for at least three accounts where you've made on-time payments for at least two years — such as rent, utility bills, insurance or tuition payments.
+Having a cosigner who’s a U.S. citizen with good credit will increase your odds of approval.

 - Identifying information: driver's license or other identification card.